 - SSL server market share: by server, by vendor, by operating system

 - Certificate Authority market share

-- Breakdown of certificate types in two dimensions: assurance level (domain, organisation, or extended validation) and class (standard, wildcard, or multi-domain)
+- Breakdown of certificate types across two dimensions: assurance level (domain-validated, organisation-validated, or Extended Validation) and class (standard, wildcard, or multi-domain [SAN/UCC])

 - Certificate pricing and monthly estimated revenue for major CAs based on observed certificates